Advertisement

 1 / 8

 While it remains the second deadliest cancer among American women, the rate of breast cancer deaths has dropped dramatically—almost 40 percent—since 1989.
-A combination of factors may be responsible.
-These include increased awareness, advances in medical treatment, and the widespread use of screening mammograms.
+A combination of factors including increased awareness, advances in medical treatment, and the widespread use of screening mammograms, are likely responsible for this encouraging trend.

-When people have mammograms, they help identify nearly four out of five cases of breast cancer, sometimes years before being felt.
+When people get regular mammograms, the screenings help identify nearly four out of five cases of breast cancer, sometimes years before the tumor would be detectable by touch alone.
 Yet, despite their strong track record, regular screenings are often skipped due to misunderstandings about how they work, how much they cost, or why and when they’re needed.

-Here are the biggest breast-screening myths, along with the facts behind them.
+Here are the biggest breast-screening myths, along with the facts to dispel them.

 2 / 8

-While any lump or change in the feeling of your breast should send you to a doctor pronto, breast cancer could be there for years before you’re able to feel it.
+While any lump or change in the feeling of your breast should be evaluated by a doctor, breast cancer could actually be growing for years before you’re able to feel it.
 That’s why having regular mammograms is so important: They can help find, diagnose, and treat cancer before signs are more evident.
 “A vast majority of breast cancers are now detected without any symptoms,” says Dr. Rosenblatt.

 Research has found that discovering breast cancer early, before it advances, can increase quality of life and chances of survival.
 Between 2009 and 2015, the five-year survival rate for localized breast cancer—cancer that hasn’t extended beyond the breast—was about 99 percent, according to the National Cancer Institute.
 When the cancer was classified as distant, meaning it spread to other parts of the body such as the liver and lungs, the five-year survival rate dropped to 29 percent.